 Breakage doesn’t conclusively suggest protein overload since hair that is dry can also break.
 What does protein overload look like?

 Signs of too much protein include dull or dirty looking hair that has little or no stretching before breaking.
 Sometimes it can be difficult to tell if you have protein overload.

 That’s why knowing the physical characteristics of your hair beforehand is key.
 When you pay close attention to your hair, you can better diagnose problems that arise.

-Natural hair has varying degrees of shine and luster, so there is no one-size-fit-all diagnosis.
+Natural hair has varying degrees of shine and luster and hair types like 3c hair, 4a hair, 4b hair or 4c hair, so there is no one-size-fit-all diagnosis.
 It is important to pay attention to your hair as this is the only way to spot the signs of protein and moisture overload.

 Protein Overload VS. Moisture Overload

 Hair needs protein to be healthy and strong, but using to much of a good thing can be bad for your hair.
 Manufacturers place protein in hair care products to fill the gaps of damaged hair so it ca be strong again.
 However, too much of this can cause your hair to become stiff, brittle and inelastic.
 Using too many products with protein listed in the ingredients can cause overload.

 To start the process of protein overload recovery you will need to add moisture to combat the excess protein and re-establish balance.
 The severity of your hair’s protein overload determines how long it takes to undo the damage.

 It also indicates the extent to which you need to avoid protein.
 Your regimen needs to consist of hair products without protein if your overload is severe.

 This means you must review your entire product stash to identify products that contain protein.
 Your whole product line should be moisturizing and free of all protein.